jessepav/lacygoill-wiki-backup/awk/sed.md

 Not because of a dependency issue; because of an error in the source code.

 ##
-# Why does sed iterate over the input lines before iterating over the script statements?

-There may be other reasons, but if it  did the reverse, when used in a pipeline, the sed command would block all the following commands.
-Indeed,  sed would  have to  wait for  the previous  command to  send *all*  its output, before being able to process the second statement of the script.

-##
 # Command-line
 ## In sed, like in awk, how is the first positional argument interpreted without the `-f` option?